Aiven-Open/klaw/coral/docs/accessibility.md

 - we do automated accessibility linting and testing
 - we do manual testing for new features
 	- using tools to help us find issues
-	- using assisitve technology to see how it works for ourselves
+	- using assistive technology to see how it works for ourselves
-- we do usability testing sessions with users that are used to assitive technology
+- we do usability testing sessions with users that are used to assistive technology
 - we collect resources in documentation for developers for best practices